djkeu/web_apps/index.md

 We applied Bootstrap’s styles to the login page.
 Make similar changes to the rest of the form-based pages including new_topic, new_entry, edit_entry, and register.

 ## ToDo: 20-2.
 Stylish Blog:
 Use Bootstrap to style the Blog project you created in Chapter 19.
-    Done: Try it yourself 19.5 Protected blog, p.436